ResQNets: A Residual Approach for Mitigating Barren Plateaus in Quantum Neural Networks: Parameterized Quantum Circuits

 In ResQNets with two residual blocks, up to three PQCs can be incorporated within three QNs.
 There are three potential configurations for the residual blocks in this setup: \begin{enumerate} \item utilizing only the first QN as a residual block, \item combining the first two QNs to form a single residual block, \item utilizing both the first and second QNs individually as separate residual blocks. \end{enumerate}

-For our mathematical formulation, only the third configuration will be considered since it is the general setting for the case of two residual blocks; other configurations effectively contain a single residual block, which has already been mathematically derived in section \ref{sec:1_residual_block_theory}.
+For our mathematical formulation, only the third configuration will be considered since it is the general setting for the case of two residual blocks; other configurations effectively contain a single residual block, which has already been mathematically derived in sect. \ref{sec:1_residual_block_theory}.
 However, we will conduct experiments examining all three configurations to determine which configuration performs the best.
+Let $U_1(\theta_1)$, $U_2(\theta_2)$, and $U_3(\theta_3)$ be PQCs enclosed in three QNs, where $\theta_1$, $\theta_2$, and $\theta_3$ are the quantum-encoded classical parameters.
+The initial quantum state would be obtained via encoding the classical input features: